 Match the fly shield to the right fly extension along the raw edges.
 Stitch the fly shield to the right fly extension along the zipper stitch line, taking care not to stitch through the front skirt.
 Fold the fly shield away from the left fly extension.
 Baste the left fly extension to the front skirt.

 On the right side of the fabric, use chalk to pencil a J-stitch – A J Stitch is a j-shaped stitching along the fly, as seen on most pants.
-Topstitch along the J-stitch line from the waistline to the center seam.
+Making sure that the Fly Shield is still folded out of the way, topstitch along the J-stitch line from the waistline to the center seam.

 Attaching the Back Pockets to the Back Skirt